steph-query/Wrecksas/README.md

 1. Browse to https://prolifewhistleblower.com/anonymous-form/
 2. You'll see the form is already filled with arglebargle.
 3. Validate that you are not, in fact, a robot
-4. Hit submit
+4. Hit submit and wait for the refresh
-5. Refresh the page
-6. See step 1.
+5. See step 1.

 ## Modifying